vuestorefront/mage2vuestorefront/README.md

 Datasync uses oauth + magento2 rest API to get the data.
-KUE is used for job queueing and multi-process/multi-tenant processing is enabled by default MongoDB OR ElastiCsearch is used for NoSQL database Redis is used for KUE queue backend
+KUE is used for job queueing and multi-process/multi-tenant processing is enabled by default MongoDB OR Elasticsearch is used for NoSQL database Redis is used for KUE queue backend

 By default all services are used without authorization and on default ports (check out config.js or ENV variables for change of this behavior).